Paulo New

 I cried and cried.

-The burden of disappointment weighed pretty heavily on my shoulders.
+The burden of disappointment weighed heavily on my shoulders.
 I felt I had disappointed my family, my partners, and my employees.
 I felt awful.

 The next day, I talked to my partners about liquidating the business.
 They refused to do it — “It’s still too early to throw in the towel!
 We barely started!”.
 But there was no light at the end of our tunnel.
 With zero faith left, there was nothing I could do to get unstuck, except to shut down the business or sell my share and move on.
 I did all that I could do, and at that point, I had to cut the rope.

-And there I was: 39 years old, two young daughters, and not much money left.
+So there I was: 39 years old, two young daughters, and not much money left.
 I had to start over from scratch.

 My wife offered to support the home while I got back on my feet.
 Summoning the courage to start over required me to understand that while I had bet on the wrong business model, the business was what failed, not me.
 There was no time to ruminate about what it could have been, no looking back.